 - Eat before and while drinking to keep your stomach full and reduce space in your stomach for alcohol intake

-- Choose your alcohol carefully as those with a high percentage of alcohol may cause hangover
+- Choose your alcohol carefully as those with a high percentage of alcohol may cause a hangover

 - Sip water between drinks to stay hydrated

-- Drink slow to prevent the chances of over-drinking
+- Drink slowly to prevent the chances of over-drinking

 - Know when to stop

 - A hangover manifests through symptoms like dizziness, dry mouth and thirst, sleepiness, and in serious cases, anxiety and depression